iCliniq Logo

 Hi doctor,

-I want to know some information about leprosy.
-When I go out, I can see beggars suffering from leprosy.
-I am concerned whether there is a risk of contracting the disease from them.
-Please give detailed information regarding the risk of the disease.
-Can this disease be contracted by touching contaminated door handles?
+I want to know more about leprosy.
+When I go out, I see beggars suffering from leprosy, and I am concerned about the risk of contracting the disease from them.
+Please provide detailed information regarding the risk of this disease.
+Can it be contracted by touching contaminated door handles?
 Can I contract it from the ground or soil?

 Hi,